Emitting a splash of different color is what makes Croton plant stand out from the rest and makes people add this gorgeous plant to their collection.

 Sand – 25% (get river sand from here)

-During the peak summer season when the sunlight is at its pinnacle, this is the time when you should consider keeping it under some sort of shade like a green net (like this one) as this much heat can burn the leaves.
+During the peak summer season when the sunlight is at its pinnacle, this is the time when you should keep it under some sort of shade like a green net (like this one) as this much heat can burn the leaves.

 If you encounter that your plant’s leaves are suddenly turning brown it can very well be due to exposure to harsh sunlight.